shantel-martinez/shantel-martinez.github.io/CV.md

 ▪ Lindahl Memorial Scholarship 2014-2015
 ▪ ASPB Plant Biology Travel Grant 2014
 ▪ Distinguished Research Assistantship for Diverse Scholars 2013-2014

-### PROFESSIONAL DEVELOPMENT
-**Peer Reviewer**
-Agronomy, Molecular Breeding, Theoretical and Applied Genetics
-**Future Professors Institute** 2018
-Theme: Advancing Diversity in Academia.
-Introduction to understanding what the search committee is looking for, career plans, research plans, publication plans, negotiating a contract, and starting up your first lab.
-**Director of Professional Development** 2016-2017
-During my PhD, I also spent a year as the Director of Professional Development for the Graduate and Professional Student Association (GPSA) and developed numerous transferable skills in this position.
-I implemented 30 new professional development events, served over 1,800 attendees, coordinated and lead 11 GPSA senators, and sat on both the Professional Development Initiative and GPSA Executive Board.
-This role outside of the laboratory provided me with exceptional soft skills such as communication, collaboration, conflict resolution, leadership, professionalism, and organization.

 ### DEPARTMENTAL SERVICES
 ▪ Corteva Plant Breeding Symposium Committee 2019